 Concept: Constructionally correct restoration

 This concept has arisen recently because many restorers appear to be concerned primarily with maintaining the authenticity of the appearance of an object or a site to the detriment of the authenticity of the historical constructional system.
 What is more important - the appearance of an object or system, or the way the system was constructed and designed?
 For most museum curators and directors it is the physical appearance of the object or system, rather than the way it operates physically and how it was designed and built.

-To counter this attitude, more study and education is needed to abolish the lack of belief in the mechanical capacity of systems that differ greatly from our own, namely the lack of belief in the mechanical capacity of historical systems.
+To counter the latter attitude, more study and education is needed to abolish the lack of belief in the mechanical capacity of systems that differ greatly from our own, namely the lack of belief in the mechanical capacity of historical systems.
 Such historical mechanical systems functioned perfectly adequately for their intended purpose, and so we therefore need intact examples of ancient mechanical systems and technologies which have not undergone modern intervention.

 “A harpsichord by Bartolomeo Cristofori, recently invented, with two unison registers that can play loud and soft”.
 Archivio di Stato di Firenze, Guardaroba Mediceo, filza 117.
 See Giuliana Montanari, ‘Bartolomeo Cristofori; a list and historical survey of his instruments, Early Music, 3 (1991) p.385.